-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Unity Biotechnology, Inc., a Delaware corporation (the "Company"), will be held on June 24, 2021, at 9:00 a.m. local time.
-In light of the coronavirus/COVID-19 outbreak and governmental decrees that in-person gatherings be postponed or cancelled, and in the best interests of public health and the health and safety of our Board of Directors, employees and stockholders, we are holding a virtual-only meeting.
-Stockholders can attend the meeting via the internet at www.virtualshareholdermeeting.com/UBX2021 by using the 16-digit control number that appears on the accompanying Proxy Card (printed in the box and marked by the arrow) and the instructions that accompanied these proxy materials.
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of Unity Biotechnology, Inc., a Delaware corporation (the "Company"), will be held on June 24, 2022, at 9:00 a.m. local time.
+In light of concerns about the coronavirus/COVID-19 pandemic and travel difficulties and uncertainties, we are holding a virtual-only meeting.
+Stockholders can attend the meeting via the internet at www.virtualshareholdermeeting.com/UBX2022 by using the 16-digit control number that appears on the accompanying Proxy Card (printed in the box and marked by the arrow) and the instructions that accompanied these proxy materials.